charlesdwright/Dijkstras-0/readme.md

 you have enough street-smarts to grab it off the web and somehow wire it up on the spot.

-That wiring-up bit, in this case, meant crafting a way to get the input -- the format of which was given as a condition of the "challenge," into the algo and making it work.
-And _that_ was no mean feat, even for people who bother to play around with theoretical problems in their spare time.
+That wiring-up bit, in this case, meant crafting a way to get the input -- the format of which was given as a condition of the "challenge" -- into the algo and making it work.
+And _that_ was no mean feat, not even, I daresay, would it be for people who bother to play around with theoretical problems in their spare time.
 Certainly it isn't likely that even an exceptional programmer could figure it out in an hour, and would you really want to hire someone who sits around playing with obscure theoretical problems all day?

 Anyway, it took me a lot longer than that and this thing will only work if the list is entered EXACTLY as shown.
-Also, it assumes your interested in measuring the shortest distance from the first node in your list (ie Your House) to all the other places on the list.
+Also, it assumes you're interested in measuring the shortest distance from the first node in your list (ie Your House) to all the other places on the list.
 Error handlers?
 We'll see about that in the next release.

 One more thing: I think they call this a "directional graph", in that, if you show it an edge A,B but don't